 In addition to our main objectives and scope described above, monitoring an extensive forest treatment mitigation program is in line with the California State Board Forestry and Fire Protection formed Effectiveness Monitoring Committee (EMC) to develop and implement a monitoring program to address both watershed and wildlife concerns and to provide a better active feedback loop to policymakers, managers, agencies, and the public.
-While our proposed work will address several of the EMC themes and critical questions, our data and findings will also be broadly applicable to stakeholders and managers addressing these and other relevant themes across California.
-Of the 11 themes and critical questions identified in the EMC's strategic plan, we will address questions in Themes 1, 2, 5 and 6 as described below.
+While our proposed work will address several of the EMC themes and critical questions, the nested/hierarchical nature of our study makes it uniquely suited to address cumulative effects in a manner consistent with the strategy proposed in Section 2.2 of the EMC's Strategic Plan.

+Of the 11 themes and critical questions identified in the EMC's strategic plan, we will primarily address questions in Theme 6 as described below.